“FRANCISCO ALEGRE, Childhood is the homeland”

 It focuses on the children of the first slum dwellers, the second generation, the forgotten generation from that specific slum period.
 They are children the from the 60´s.
 Their generation has lived the Transition from dictator to democracy and attended the demolition of what had has been once their homes.

-- Lectures in faculties of Sociology, History, Anthropology, Libraries, Forums… [ongoing]
+Lectures and workshops in Faculties, Colleges, Libraries, Forums… [ongoing]